magnus-patrick/Calculators/README.md

 📊 Calculator 1 can do statistics operations with a dataset.
 It can calculate the mean, standard deviation, the median, and the mode!

-♾️Calculator 2 can do calculus operations, namely summation, derivatives, integrals (definite & indefinite), and limits.
+♾️Calculator 2 can do calculus operations, namely summation, derivatives, integrals (definite & indefinite), limits, and show differential equations.
 It can also do algebra and graph functions!

 1. SciPy 🔬
 - "SciPy provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics and many other classes of problems."